rivie13/CodeGrind/README.md

 │       ├── problems.js
 │       └── problem-details.js
 └── README.md
+│
+└── .env
 ```

+## Environment Variables
+.env files are not included in the repository.
+You need to create them yourself.
+.env files are used to store sensitive information such as API keys and passwords.
+codegrind/.env file:
+'''
+# LeetCode credentials
+LEETCODE_USERNAME=
+LEETCODE_PASSWORD=
+'''

+backend/.env file:
+'''
+# Azure OpenAI credentials
+# Azure options that you can set none are used yet...
+USE_AZURE=false
+AZURE_ENDPOINT=
+AZURE_API_KEY=
+'''

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
 I may take a while to review it.